fallen-icarus/cardano-loans/README.md

 - **For User Sovereignty:** Never give up control.
 The DeFi Kernel architecture guarantees you retain **100% self-custody** of your assets and your ADA staking rights at all times.
-- **For the Ecosystem:** Build a sophisticated financial system with tradable "**Lender Bonds**" and a trustless on-chain reputation system—the foundational primitives for creating loan-backed securities and other advanced products.
+- **For the Ecosystem:** Build a sophisticated financial system with tradable "**Lender Bonds**" and a trustless on-chain reputation system — the foundational primitives for creating loan-backed securities and other advanced products.

 > [!TIP]